sired22/Cataclysm-BN-Space-Freezers-Mod/README.md

 **1. Download and install latest release of Cataclysm fork by **Coolcthulhu/BroadFlatNails** - [*Bright Nights*](https://github.com/cataclysmbnteam/Cataclysm-BN/releases)**

 **2. Download the current mod pack by clicking Code - Download ZIP**
+- The 'Space_freezers' folder should be in there somewhere, possibly inside a folder called 'Cataclysm-BN-Space-Freezers-Mod-main'
+- you only want the 'Space_Freezers' folder.

 **3. The .zip archive should contain a folder called 'Space_Freezers'.
 There are TWO ways to get cataclysm bright nights to load mods.**